anlianguzova/BI_project_reticulata/README.md

 ##### Generation of *in silico* mate pairs libraries using *S. carcini* genome as reference

 *In silico* mate pair libraries were generated via [`Cross-species scaffolding`](https://github.com/thackl/cross-species-scaffolding) pipeline with `-l 141` prameter (the size of the smallest of the average length of the short paired-end reads).
 The other parameters were left default.
+This pipeline was run from conda virtual environment.

 ##### *De novo* genome assembly